Frequently Asked Questions

 What's the deal with buying caps and gowns?

-All graduating seniors are expected to purchase their cap and gown online, through Herff Jones, no later than Friday, April 11, 2014 at 8:59 p.m..
-Graduation cap/tassel and gowns will be distributed at the Whitman College Bookstore in the Reid Campus Center on Friday, May 16 from 10:00 a.m.-2:00 p.m.
+If you missed the online deadline, of Friday, April 11, you can still order your caps and gowns by phone or email.
+Contact Royal-T at (800) 442-4696 or firstname.lastname@example.org through Friday, April 25.
+Graduation caps/tassels and gowns will be distributed at the Whitman College Bookstore in the Reid Campus Center on Friday, May 16 from 10:00 a.m.-2:00 p.m.

 Graduates may choose to keep your cap/tassel and gown after graduation, or opt to recycle them following the Commencement ceremony.
 Collection bins will be placed in Reid Campus Center from 1:00-3:00pm on Sunday, May 25 to collect cap and gown donations.
 For more information about recycling and other green initiatives related to Commencement, please contact your Campus Sustainability Coordinators at: email@example.com

 Students who find the cost of a gown to be beyond their means, are encouraged to email Debi Evans at firstname.lastname@example.org.
 We have a limited number of recycled robes available for seniors to borrow.
-Please note: tassel and cap must still be purchased through the same site as the gowns.
+Please note: tassels and caps must still be purchased through the same site as the gowns.

 How do you purchase graduation announcements and diploma frames?